Tanishk901/Snake-Game/README.md

 # Snake-Game
-Made a Snake Game using Python Programming Language.
+Made this popular Snake Game using Python Programming Language.